selimslab/selimslab.github.io/_NOTES/projects/pascal-interpreter.md

 Parser takes the tokens and produces and intermediate representation or IR

-abstract syntax tree (AST) is a very simple IR,

-there are only values and operators, no metadata
+abstract syntax tree (AST) is an IR only values and operators, no metadata

+When we put operators between the literals like 1+2 it's infix notation

+To create the graph, parser turns infix to prefix notation

+So 2 * 7 + 3 becomes + 3 * 7 2

 here is the AST for 2 * 7 + 3